blx/invigilou/README.md

 You will need [Leiningen][] 2.0.0 or above installed.

-Furthermore, we use leiningen wrappers for a tonne of hip things like Coffeescript, Jade, and Bower.
-Whoop-de-doo.
+We also use leiningen wrappers for Coffeescript, Jade, and Bower.

 Check out `profile.clj` for the lowdown on dependencies.